 But it was still pretty cool to be able to pinpoint the exact spot where one of my favorite movie stars, Humphrey Bogart, once stood.

 As far as I can tell, there never was an actual “Feldman’s Gym” in New York City.
-There’s no listing in the 1946 phone book and there’s no reference to it on any sports websites (which would be unusual if it really existed since training gyms make a popular subject among boxing historians).
+There’s no listing in the 1946 phone book and there’s no reference to it on any sports websites.
 I think they ended up using a fake gym name for the same reason the studio had to build its own boxing arena for all the fight sequences.
 According to producer/screenwriter Philip Yordan, private sporting arenas throughout the nation were “not available” when the studio sought permission to use their space for filming.
 That’s because it was already known that Columbia Pictures, which exposed dock corruption in 1954’s On the Waterfront, was seeking to do the same to the world of boxing and fight-fixing.
 So it only made sense that the cooperation of arena owners —as well as local gym owners— would not be very forthcoming.

 Since there was no reference to an actual “Feldmen’s Gym” online, I figured out this location by identifying the John Golden Theatre on West 45th Street.
 Fortunately, I was able to easily read the large GOLDEN banner on the side of the theater that appears in the background, and calculate that the “gym” entrance was at 721 Eighth Avenue.